-We do not provide budgetary guidance or process your application through the Office of Sponsored Programs.
-These services are offered by your department or your unit.
-Check the list of internal items to be completed in preparation for grant submission.
+We work collaboratively with the UC Davis Office of Research Interdisciplinary Research Support team as well as other grant support units across the campus.
+The GFU does not provide budgetary guidance or submit your application; these services are offered by your department or unit.
+Refer to this list of internal items to be completed in preparation for grant submission.

 Connect with us via email or by submitting a service request form.

 We support early stage and early career investigators through individualized consultations, strategic proposal development, and critical review.
 Our efforts and mentorship provide investigators scaffolding to further develop their research trajectories and programs of research.

 R-series and Institutional Training Grants

 We work with faculty on R-series grants (R01, R21, R03, etc) and institutional training grants to support the SOM research enterprise.
 We meet investigators where they are and offer consultations and critical review as needed.
 Investigators may need to connect with the SOMOR Research Operations Unit as they can assist with data tables for training grants.

 Primary contact: Heather Hughes, Ph.D., firstname.lastname@example.org

 We coordinate the activities of administrators and faculty in the preparation large grant proposals for program projects/center grants (P01, U54, U01, P30, P50, etc.) in basic and translational biomedical research.
 We work with teams of investigators to plan for and execute the writing of these complex proposals.
 As part of our support, we meet regularly with teams, support project management, and critically review proposals from draft to final version.